joaquim-verges/Helium/README.md

 ## PagerViewDelegate

-Another widely use UI pattern is the ViewPager, so Helium provides a `ViewDelegate` that you can use out of the box.
+Another widely use UI pattern is the `ViewPager`, so Helium provides a `ViewDelegate` that you can use out of the box.

 Configuration: